-There’s no shortage crime thriller movies in Tamil, but Magamuni proves that there is still plenty left in the genre.
-Magamuni is directed by Shanthakumar.
-The man who gave a dark-thriller, ‘Mounaguru’, eight years back.
+There’s no shortage of crime thriller movies in Tamil, but Magamuni proves that there is still plenty left in the genre.
+Magamuni is directed by Shanthakumar, the man who gave us the dark thriller ‘Mounaguru’ eight years ago.

-Maga is a cab driver, and also close to a politician.
-Muni is a simple man in a village who follows Sri Vivekananda’s teachings.
-We follows these two characters and the people surrounding them.
-Santhakumar keeps even the job of Maga as a twist.
-It is slowly revealed after making us want to know about it.
+Maga is a cab driver and also close to a politician, while Muni is a simple man in a village who follows Sri Vivekananda’s teachings.
+We follow these two characters and the people surrounding them.
+Santhakumar keeps even Maga’s job as a twist, slowly revealing it after making us want to know more.

-We always know something is coming, but we’re not sure of what is going to happen, until the last half hour, and when we do, it leaves a stupendous impact.
+We always sense something is coming, but we’re unsure of what will happen until the last half-hour, and when it does, it leaves a stupendous impact.
 Magamuni is another winner from Santhakumar.
-The script is well organized, and thanks to the strong directing, we get a handful of really fantastic scenes.
+The script is well-organized, and thanks to strong direction, we get a handful of really fantastic scenes.

 A terrific crime thriller

-The characters slowly grow on you.
-So is the intensity.
-There is a scene in ‘City of God’ where a girl helplessly watches police chasing down her boyfriend.
-Magamuni has such powerful scenes, that too, come in quick successions.
+The characters slowly grow on you, as does the intensity.
+There is a scene in ‘City of God’ where a girl helplessly watches the police chasing down her boyfriend.
+Magamuni has such powerful scenes, and they come in quick successions.
 To compile it in one line – Magamuni is a terrific crime thriller.

-Unlike the usual heroes, here the hero have fear, and pain, and the hero makes us feel his fear and pain.
+Unlike the usual heroes, here the hero has fear and pain, and he makes us feel his fear and pain.
 It is an experience that you don’t commonly get here.
-Magamuni occasionally reminded me of Mahendran’s Johny, and Padmarajan’s Season.
+Magamuni occasionally reminded me of Mahendran’s ‘Johny’ and Padmarajan’s ‘Season’.

-On the downside, the ending seems bit hurried.
+On the downside, the ending seems a bit hurried.

-Maga and Muni, both the characters requires an actor who can internalize his emotions yet at the same time convey a wide range of feelings.
-Arya gives powerful performance in both the roles.
-Mahima Nambiar, looks very different from all her previous characters, is excellent as well.
+Maga and Muni, both the characters, require an actor who can internalize his emotions yet convey a wide range of feelings.
+Arya gives a powerful performance in both roles.
+Mahima Nambiar, looking very different from all her previous characters, is excellent as well.
 The person to really watch out for is Indhuja as Viji.
 She deserves a big break with this.
-This character is well sketched and performed.
+This character is well-sketched and well-performed.

 The music by Thaman is incredibly terrifying and deeply adds to the film.
-It improves the scenes without overpowering them.
-And everything technical about this movie succeeds making it a near perfect film.
+It enhances the scenes without overpowering them.
+And everything technical about this movie succeeds, making it a near-perfect film.

 Watch this film now.
 These people deserve it.
 Magamuni is actually one of the most atmospheric and tense movies of this year.
-It will thrill you, it will break your heart and it will make you want to see Viji again.
+It will thrill you, break your heart, and make you want to see Viji again.